 - A. A County employee who wishes to resign in good standing must submit a letter to the Department Head or Elected Official at least ten (10) working days before leaving.
 Any County employee operating in a supervisory capacity who wishes to resign in good standing must submit a letter to the Department Head or Elected Official at least fifteen (15) calendar days and preferably thirty (30) calendar days before leaving.
 All County equipment, uniforms, and other County property shall be turned into the department upon termination or the employee's final paycheck may be reduced by the value of the unreturned items and for any amount of pre-employment fees as determined by the Conditional Offer Letter the employee signed upon accepting the offer of employment.
 PERA will be notified of the employee's termination and the employee will be given a Member Request for Refund / Rollover Form.
 The letter of resignation must be promptly delivered to Human Resources.
-Failure to give at least ten (10) days' notice is grounds for denial for rehire. - B. An employee who fails to report to work for three (3) consecutive workdays without authorization is considered to have abandoned his position and resigned his County employment and is not eligible for rehire.
+Failure to give at least ten (10) days' notice could result in a denial for rehire.
+This will be reviewed for reconsideration for rehire on a case-by-case basis after a period of 6 months from the last day worked. - B. An employee who fails to report to work for three (3) consecutive workdays without authorization is considered to have abandoned his position and resigned his County employment and is not eligible for rehire.
 Absence without authorization is defined as the failure of any employee to report to work without contacting his supervisor within the first hour of scheduled work or in accordance with Department Policy.
 Calling in does not necessarily constitute an excused absence.
-Employees who are absent without an authorized leave for less than three (3) days will be subjected to disciplinary action, which may include termination. - C. An employee who leaves his duties before the scheduled ending time due to illness or other reasons and does not inform his supervisor prior to leaving will be considered to be on unauthorized leave.
+Employees who are absent without an authorized leave for less than three (3) days will be subjected to disciplinary action, which may include termination.

+C. An employee who leaves his duties before the scheduled ending time due to illness or other reasons and does not inform his supervisor prior to leaving will be considered to be on unauthorized leave.
 Such action will be subject to disciplinary action, which could include termination.